by Mike Williams

 However, he soon discovered that studios had their own, complex invoicing processes that were not well suited for this.
 He decided to lower his commission and add a subscription model.

 "I already had hundreds of studios listed on Studiotime.
-I figured it would not be a big deal for them to pay a monthly fee for visibility on the site."
+I found out the market wasn't supply-constrained and that it was in such a need for Studiotime that studios would be willing to pay a monthly subscription fee simply for visibility on the site."

-This prediction turned out to be correct, and most studios were happy to pay his fees.
+This prediction turned out to be correct, and most studios were happy to pay Mike's fees.

-After validating his idea with Sharetribe Go, Mike has since moved his platform to Sharetribe Flex.
+After validating his idea with Sharetribe Go, Mike moved his platform to Sharetribe Flex.

-This has allowed him to expand his platform and his feature set based on the learnings he got from his early success.
+"Flex allowed me to expand my platform and my feature set based on the learnings that came after my early success," Mike says.

-Today, Studiotime is the largest online marketplace community to rent music studios.
-The platform lists studios in over 35 countries and has been featured in publications such as VICE Brasil and Forbes, and even on the BBC news.
+Powered by Flex, Studiotime became the largest online marketplace community to rent music studios.
+The platform listed studios in over 35 countries and was featured in publications such as VICE Brasil and Forbes, and even on the BBC news.

 More success stories